MSc Translation Studies with TESOL

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

 This course is designed to give you the skills you need to work from two languages into English, or one language into and out of English at a professional level.
-You must be a native speaker or have a near native competence in Chinese, French, German, Spanish or English or hold a degree in Chinese, French, German or Spanish.
+You must be a native speaker or have a near native competence in Chinese or English or hold a degree in Chinese.

 We're members of the Institute of Translation and Interpreting (ITI), a professional body recognised throughout the world.
 Our membership of the ITI allows us to help you keep abreast of the full range of exciting developments and opportunities in the languages services industry.
 We’re also members of the Chartered Institute of Linguists (CIOL).